 Noun… his white countenance was rendered eerie by the redness of the sagging lids below his eyes …—John Updike, The Afterlife, 1994You could see it in his frame and deportment … a beaming countenance, expansive salutations, a warm handshake …—Simon Schama, Granta, Autumn 1990All, all are kind to me but their tones fall strangely on my ear & their countenances meet mine not like home faces …—Emily Dickinson17 Feb.
 1848,

 in Selected Letters, (1914) 1986Before receiving him, Henry had so possessed himself that no one could guess from his countenance with what sentiments he remembered the young king.—Amy Kelly, Eleanor of Aquitaine and the Four Kings, 1950

 The photograph showed his somber countenance.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'countenance.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'countenance.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English contenance, from Anglo-French cuntenance, contenance, from Medieval Latin continentia, from Latin, restraint, from continent-, continens, present participle of continēre to hold together — more at contain